How to Order Animals through NCLAS

 1. Although orders can be executed at short notice for small numbers of animals, it is desirable to give advance notice of 30-40 days regarding requirement for animals.
 This will ensure better planning of the breeding programme and supply of animals according to the specifications and on the date required.

-3. Animals can be either collected from our Animal Facility or air freighted to the nearest airport.
-In case of air-freighting, packing, forwarding and handling charges will be extra.
+3. Animals can either be arranged from our Animal Facility or air freighted to the nearest airport.
+In case of air transportation packing, forwarding and handling charges will be extra.
 Animals will not be sent unaccompanied by rail.

-4. Appropriate kind of transport boxes for air freighting animals are available from the facility.
+4. Appropriate size transport boxes for air freighting animals are available from the facility.
 Those who come to collect animals from our facility, please ensure to bring appropriate size and adequate number of cages.

 5. Prompt acknowledgement of receipts of animals by air is requested